zaccesss/zaccesss/README.md

 - Structured routines that strengthen discipline mentally and physically

 For me, growth is not occasional but an **active lifestyle**.

 ---

-## 🎯 What I Am Looking For

-I am seeking **internships, placements and work experience** across engineering and tech.

-My long term goal is to build a career where **intelligent software and efficient hardware solve real problems** at scale.

-If you value someone who **learns fast, thinks deeply, adapts quickly and contributes well both independently and in a team**, I would be happy to connect, collaborate and one day join your team.

----